CodeKarno/ReadMeTest/README.md

 }
 ```

-6. Create 2 methods.
-The first method will only move the selected items, and the second will move all items.:
+6. Create methods to move the selected items and all of the items:
 ```javascript
 function MoveSelectedItems(lb1, lb2) {
     MoveItems(lb1, lb2, lb1.GetSelectedItems());